 4. Check your passwords

 Your iPhone will automatically detect if any of your passwords have been compromised.
 This is common if a site you have an account with is breached.
 You can also see which passwords you are using for multiple accounts.

 - Go to Settings > Passwords.

-- If you have compromised passwords, you’ll see a button labeled Security Recommendations.
-Tap it and you can change your passwords from there.
+- You’ll see a button labeled Security Recommendations if you have compromised passwords.
+Tap it, and you can change your passwords from there.

 - You’ll also see weak and reused passwords under Security Recommendations.
 Change them as needed.

 RELATED: Update your iPhone and iPad now to patch a major security flaw

 Apple’s Find My iPhone feature can help you find your lost phone.
 With iOS 15, you can get alerted if you leave your iPhone, iPad or Mac behind.